 For many years, large areas of grasslands around the world have been turning into barren deserts.
 This process, called desertification, is happening at an alarming rate and plays a critical role in many of the world’s most pressing problems, including climate change, drought, famine, poverty and social violence.

-One major cause of desertification is mismanaged agriculture – or the production of food and fiber from the world’s land by human beings for human beings.
+One major cause of desertification is mismanaged agriculture, the production of food and fiber from the world’s land (and waters) by human beings for human beings.
 In the past, large wild herds of grass-eating herbivores migrated or were compelled to keep moving by the presence of pack-hunting predators, which dominated grassland environments.

 These herds grazed, defecated, stomped and salivated as they moved around, building soil and deepening plant roots.

-Over time, the wild herds were largely replaced by small numbers of domestic, sedentary livestock and populations of predators were mostly destroyed.
-Without the constant activity of large numbers of cattle, the cycle of biological decay on the grasslands was interrupted and the once-rich soils turned into dry, exposed desert land.
+Over time, the wild herds were largely replaced by small numbers of domestic, sedentary livestock and populations of pack-hunting predators were mostly destroyed.
+Without the constant activity of large numbers of bunched animals, the biological cycle (birth, growth, death, decay) was interrupted and the grasslands and their once-rich soils turned into dry, exposed desert land.

 Does Holistic Management Work?

-Holistic Management has been successfully implemented on nearly 9 million hectares across nearly 10,000 trained managers.
+Holistic Management has been successfully implemented on nearly 9 million hectares (40 million acres) across nearly 10,000 trained managers.
 It is successful because it is a cost-effective, highly scalable, and a nature-based solution.
 It is sustainable because it increases land productivity, livestock stocking rates, and profits.

 The Savory institute trains land managers to use Holistic Management through the accredited professionals in our Global Hub Network, as well as online courses.
-To learn more you can read up on Hub Applications, online courses, and accredited professionals program.
-It is through the hub model that we can bring Holistic Management to a global scale.
+To learn more you can read up on Hub Applications, online courses, and the accredited professionals program.

-This measurement process, called Ecological Outcome Verification (EOV), is a toolkit for ranchers and farmers to document and measure real improvements in soil health, ecosystem function and biodiversity.
+This measurement process, called Ecological Outcomes Verification (EOV), enables ranchers and farmers to document real improvements in soil health, ecosystem function and biodiversity.

 Improving Resource Management